Badhan023/HTARGfinder/README.md

-# HTARGfinder
+# HT-ARGfinder
-HTARGfinder (Horizontally Transferred Antibiotic Resistant Genes finder) a pipeline that detects and enumerates horizontally transferred ARGs in metagenomic data while also estimating the directionality of transfer.
+HT-ARGfinder (Horizontally Transferred Antibiotic Resistant Genes finder) a pipeline that detects and enumerates horizontally transferred ARGs in metagenomic data while also estimating the directionality of transfer.

 **Requirements**
 1. Conda environment